 Q: How do I measure an existing flange to identify it?

-A. You need to measure three things: 1) the Outside Diameter (OD), 2) the Bolt Circle Diameter (BCD) (measure from the center of one bolt hole to the center of the hole directly across from it), and 3) the number and size of the bolt holes.
-Compare these measurements to published ASME B16.5 dimension tables to find the matching NPS and Pressure Class.
+A: Measure three things: 1) the Outside Diameter (OD), 2) the Bolt Circle Diameter (BCD) — measure from the center of one bolt hole to the center of the hole directly across from it — and 3) the number and size of the bolt holes.
+Compare these to published ASME B16.5 dimension tables to find the matching NPS and Pressure Class.

 Q: Are the dimensions the same for all flange types (Weld Neck, Slip-On, Blind, etc.)?

-A. Yes, for the connecting dimensions.
-The OD, BCD, bolt hole count, and bolt hole diameter are standardized within a given NPS and Pressure Class for all flange types covered by ASME B16.5 (like Weld Neck, Slip-On, Blind, etc.).
+A: Yes, for the connecting dimensions.
+OD, BCD, bolt hole count, and bolt hole diameter are standardized within a given NPS and Pressure Class for all flange types covered by ASME B16.5.
 This ensures a Blind flange can seal against a Weld Neck flange of the same specification.

 Q: What is the most common mistake when ordering flanges?

-A. The most common error is mixing Pressure Classes.
-Assuming a “6-inch flange” is enough information leads to failure.
-You must always specify both the Nominal Pipe Size (NPS) and the Pressure Class (e.g., “NPS 6, Class 300”).
+A: Mixing Pressure Classes.
+Assuming a "6-inch flange" is enough information leads to failure.
+Always specify both the Nominal Pipe Size (NPS) and the Pressure Class (e.g., "NPS 6, Class 300").

 Q: What if my old flange doesn't match any standard table?

-A. This happens with custom, specialty, or very old equipment.
-In these cases, you must take all critical dimensions (OD, BCD, thickness, bore) and have a flange custom-manufactured to match.
-This is a common service provided by specialized manufacturers.
+A: This happens with custom, specialty, or very old equipment.
+In these cases, take all critical dimensions (OD, BCD, thickness, bore) and have a flange custom-manufactured to match.
+This is a common service from specialized manufacturers.